jfreboud/jfreboud.github.io/_drafts/2021-10-17-linear-network.markdown

 The $ model $ produces a greater than expected output.
 It is the same case as in the previous paragraph but with the opposite impact!
-We will see in a later paragraph how this opposite impact translates into the **weights** update.

-The result is:

 $$
 \delta^4 = o^3 - y^{truth}